 The existence of demons and monsters is often crucial to a religious system.
-These scary Buddhist monsters don't exist just to spook you, they symbolize vile and evil aspects of human nature.
-Buddhists believe every human being posses Buddha nature, and can achieve enlightenment, but also that humans are inherently predisposed to giving in to their basest desires, such as greed, ego, lust, and anger.
+These scary Buddhist monsters don't exist just to spook you - they symbolize vile and evil aspects of human nature.
+Buddhists believe every human being possesses Buddha-nature and can achieve enlightenment, but also that humans are inherently predisposed to giving in to their basest desires, such as greed, ego, lust, and anger.
 Scary demons from Buddhism typically embody impure thoughts and desires that lead to negative behavior, though some are simply frightening reminders to do only good things.

 Rakshasas, demonic man-eaters, come from Hindu cosmology.
 Because the historical Buddha was from India, a number of ideas from Hinduism informed Buddhism at its inception.
 Rakshasas appear in the Maha Samaya and Alavaka, ancient Indian Buddhist texts, in the latter of which Buddha convinces the demon to give up its evil ways and strive for enlightenment.

-Traditional Hindu and Indian Buddhist rakshasas posses black magic, and have long, toxic fingernails, in addition to their human-devouring obsession.
-They are hardly your garden variety fearsome brute; some Rakshasa were very clever and deceitful.
-Some stories also mentioned Rakshasas attempting to munch not on gods as well as mortals.
-Beyond India, rakshakas appear in numerous forms, as you'll see throughout this list.
+Traditional Hindu and Indian Buddhist rakshasas possess black magic and have long, toxic fingernails, in addition to their human-devouring obsession.
+They are hardly your garden-variety fearsome brute; some rakshasa are very clever and deceitful.
+Some stories also mention rakshasas attempting to munch on gods as well as mortals.
+Beyond India, rakshasas appear in numerous forms, as you'll see throughout this list.